xaur/decred-proposals/market-makers/analysis-bee.md

 > The expensive part is the fact that you are potentially incurring small losses and exchange fees.
 The bids/asks are all spread out in an automated manner. (@jz on [2019-08-19](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/66))

+### Does MM make profit?

+> If it were profitable someone would _already_ be doing it. (@jz on [2019-08-06](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15651272678513OeVzY:decred.org))

+> The DCR market is so illiquid and trades so little that making markets for it, and providing the kind of depth that we are offering will most likely result in trading losses. (@i2trading on [2019-08-07](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15651885699101HYJcG:decred.org))

+> Intuitively, we can make profits with our market making strategies by buying low from one client and selling high to another client because our high frequency strategy can make decisions within milliseconds, much faster than normal people especially when market moves a lot.
+>
+> However, the profit we gain is generated from the market, which means, we take profits from you, from the Decred community.
+The more profits we gain, the more money you guys lose.
+>
+> We're here to help Decred communities, to let more people involve and let those who got interested recently can get a chance to have their own DCR tokens and join the community.
+It's not fair for them to pay a higher price and lose money, that is why we decide to gain $0 profit from the market. (@runchen of Altonomy on [2019-08-08](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/7))

+> > In case the MM manages to make profit during his activity, will it go back to Treasury or make a discount for the next month?
+>
+> Great question, we can negotiate this but since I'm not willing to share in potential losses they may incur it's probably not acceptable for them to share profit.
+They will not be making a market with the intention of having net profits though. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/63))

 ### Can we start small and ramp up the expense later?

+> Since we have no start up costs, we are trying to have a fixed monthly cost.
+For us reducing the number of pairs will of course reduce the amount of monitoring, complexity, and risk for us.
+But it will also reduce the amount of liquidity in the market.
+Costs per month would go down from an interest perspective if you reduced the pairs.
+As a DCR stakeholder ourselves, we were extremely thoughtful about how many pairs to provide and on which exchanges.
+Our goal is the same as yours.
+The currenty liquidity issue is unnerving.
+Reducing the number of crosses could result in a slightly lower price, but it wouldn't really be worth it. (@i2trading on [2019-08-08](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156527367010708ernvV:decred.org))

 > Yes but we need to balance that with something that can actually be effective and is worth doing for the service provider. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/65))